ardaguclu/ssearch/README.md

 ![Image description](https://ssearch.xyz/assets/logo_white_background.jpg)
 [![Go Report Card](https://goreportcard.com/badge/github.com/ardaguclu/ssearch)](https://goreportcard.com/report/github.com/ardaguclu/ssearch)

 Searching in S3 is a daunting challenge for developers.
 Thereby it has been implemented most performant way to find the files as soon as possible.
+According to the benchmark results, it searches in a bucket includes 1000 files within seconds.

 * **Go's concurrency libraries are used efficiently.**
 * **Rabin-Karp algorithm is used for searching in files**.